jjosef/bubbletech/README.md

-# BubbleTech API
+# Bubbletech API

-This is a simple express app that will provide api functionality for interacting with BubbleTech frontends and mobile applications.
+This is a simple express app that will provide api functionality for interacting with Bubbletech frontends and mobile applications.